VideoLLM Knows When to Speak: Enhancing Time-Sensitive Video Comprehension with Video-Text Duet Interaction Format: Experiments

+As this task is a newly-proposed one, we introduce an ``in-span score'' metric, which uses LLMs to calculate the average similarity of pred answers and gold answers that falls into the same time span of response, to evaluate both the correctness and timeliness of model responses.
+A detailed description of this metric is in \cref{sec:detail_in_span_score}.
+To prevent reproducibility issues due to potential changes of OpenAI API, besides GPT-4o-2024-08-06 \cite{openai2024gpt4o}, we also report the in-span score obtained using LLaMA 3.1 70B Instruct \cite{Dubey2024Llama3} to calculate pred-gold similarities.

-As MAGQA requires the answers to be both informative and related to the question, we set the \texttt{need\_response} as: if the sum of informative score and relevance score of a frame is larger than a threshold $t$, then the model needs to generate a response right after this frame.
+As MAGQA requires the answers to be both informative and related to the question, we set \texttt{need\_response} as: if the sum of informative score and relevance score of a frame is larger than a threshold $t$, then the model needs to generate a response right after this frame.
 We also use the ``rm. prev. resp.'' method in dense video captioning task introduced in \cref{exp:sec_dvc}.
 As baseline models are not capable of generating responses at specific positions in the video, we employ an output format the same as dense video captioning, \textit{i.e.,} output the start time, end time, and predicted text for each turn after watching the entire video in both training and testing, and use the average of the start and end time as the response time.
-For the cases that baseline models directly reply with an answer without corresponding time, we pair this predicted answer with all ground truth answers. \textbf{Note that this is a simplified requirement than that of \modelname}, as the MAGQA task simulates streaming video comprehension application scenario, which requires the model to respond as soon as the video plays to segments relevant to the question, which ensures that users can see the responses timely, rather than waiting until the entire video concludes before generating replies.
+We also observe that for some cases the baseline models directly give one answer instead of generating multiple replies and their corresponding time spans, and we do not count these examples into the metrics when reporting results. \textbf{Note that this is a significantly simplified requirement than that of \modelname}, as the MAGQA task simulates streaming video comprehension application scenario, which requires the model to respond as soon as the video plays to segments relevant to the question, which ensures that users can see the responses timely, rather than waiting until the entire video concludes before generating replies.

-Results are shown \cref{tab:magqa_main_results}.
-We provide results for different $t$ as it represents a trade-off between inference time and performance: as $t$ decreases from $0.6$ to $0.3$, the performance of \modelname's real-time replies continuously rise and even outperform baselines with a simplified setting of providing non-real-time replies after watching the entire video.
-However, this is achieved at a cost of generating lots of duplicate replies with around 2.5$\times$ inference time.
+\paragraph{\modelname has better performance than baselines and provides real-time replies.} Results on the test set of Shot2story-MAGQA-39k are shown in the lelf half of \cref{tab:magqa_main_results}.
+We provide results for different $t$ as it represents a trade-off between inference time and performance: as $t$ decreases from $0.6$ to $0.3$, the performance of \modelname's real-time replies continuously rises and outperforms baselines with a simplified setting of providing non-real-time replies after watching the entire video.
+However, this is achieved at a cost of generating lots of duplicate replies with more inference time.